gcloake/gcloake.github.io/_posts/2021-07-02-unself-sufficient.md

 >
 >But to travel well you can’t go alone
 > or so I’ve begun to see.
-> This life is full of others too;
+> This life is full of others too:
 > I can be the absentee.
-> And though my mind cannot always guide me,
+> So what!
+My mind cannot always guide me,
 >then a stranger’s will,
 > and a stranger’s hands will save me,
 > when I lack the skill.
 >
-> So ask for help, let a little go,
+> Ask for help, let a little go,
 >now to passers-by I’ll say—
 > “I *am* a bit lost but that’s just fine
 > because we’re heading the same way.”